 If you prefer to not use alcohol at all, you can substitute water, but be mindful this will directly impact the flavor, so you may want to add more horseradish or other spices.

-Although cheddar is the standard, you can also change the flavor by using a different type of cheese, even flavored cheese like a horseradish cheddar or another artisan blend.
+Although cheddar is the standard for pub style beer cheese dip, you can also change the flavor by using a different type of cheese, even flavored cheese like a horseradish cheddar or another artisan blend.

 If you liked this beer cheese pretzel dip, check out these other easy party dip recipes:

 - Blooming Onion Dip